jsaintro/publicnotes/3dprinting/Bed Calibration/Manual Bed Levelling (W Inductive Probe).md

             1 +0.731(BL) +0.574(BR)
         Note: In this case right stepper needs to be adjusted lower

-    3. Adjust rights stepper
+    3. Lock FL tight (This will be your reference)
-        - CW is lower
+    4. Adjust FR till it matches FL
-        - CCW is higher
+    5. Adjust BL and BR together until all points match
-     4. Repeat Calibration loop until left and right sides match
+    6. 4.
+Repeat Calibration loop until left and right sides match
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjMxNjQxNzcxXX0=
+eyJoaXN0b3J5IjpbLTM5MTkyMjI2OF19
 -->